 - In The Dark Knight Rises, Hanging Judge Jonathan Crane gives Gotham's wealthy the choice between death and exile.
 Those who choose exile must leave Gotham...by walking over thin ice, which inevitably breaks and dumps them into lethally cold water.
 Though, those that choose death are sentenced to execution...by exile.

 - In Ghostbusters (1984), when Gozer demands that the Earth choose the shape of its destroyer, Ray immediately thinks of The Stay-Puft Marshmallow Man, being the one thing that he believes could not possibly ever hurt us.
 Unfortunately, he fails to consider that even the most innocuous creature can be made dangerous if you make it big enough.

-- In Idiocracy, Joe is sentenced to one night of rehabilitation when his decision to irrigate crops with water caused population riots after the price of the Brawndo Corporation's stock plummeted.
+- In Idiocracy, Joe is sentenced to one night of rehabilitation when his decision to irrigate crops with water instead of Brawndo energy drink led to the Brawndo Corporation's stock price to plummet, causing nationwide riots.
 It turns out that "rehabilitation" is a type of public execution modeled as a Squash Match with Homicide Machines.

 - Star Wars: In Return of the Jedi, Jabba sentences Luke and Han to be fed to the Sarlaac.
 Han quips that it doesn't sound so bad, until C3PO translates the bit about, "in his belly, you will find a new definition of 'pain and suffering' as you are slowly digested over a... thousand years."

 Han: On second thought, let's pass on that, huh?